Link to Mod

 - Optional Support Ticket System; those who cannot access the default board can email the forum to start a thread between themselves and those who can access the board, simulating a ticket system (where those w/ access are the staff).
 Non-members and guests can also do the same if the board allows for guest posting.

-Original "Post By Email" mod written By Matthew Wolf (a.k.a Grudge) - firstname.lastname@example.org
+Original "Post from Email" mod written By Matthew Wolf (a.k.a Grudge) - firstname.lastname@example.org

-Porting to SMF Forums 1.1.x (later versions) and recoding to simulate mailing lists by pftq - www.pftq.com
+Porting to SMF 1.1.x (later versions) and recoding to simulate mailing lists by pftq - www.pftq.com

 Some code to close HTML tags in badly formatted emails by Milian Wolff